wovo/list-of-talks/readme.md

 In most cases the edition is the year, but there are exceptions like accu which has a 2019-autumn conference.
 In each schedulke file, I added identifier lines (starting with a #) that uniquely identify each talk.
-These must never be changed, but can be removed, or new ones can be added later, provided that they remain in alphabetical order.
+These must never be changed,
+but can be removed, or new ones can be added later, provided that they remain in alphabetical order.
+The renumber.py script makes this somewhat easier, but don't forget to put a #locked line in the file once it has its identifiers.

+- special chars
+- check youtube non-founds, comment out with a noted
+- often not the correct youtube found, and the thumbnail is often notb helpfull

 Next I wrote a Python function for each conference that extracts the talks.
+In most cases
+- separate speakers
+- special chars
+- surname swapper
+- must add duplicate detection within an edition

 ToDo